ViniciusCestarii/FindAFriendBack/README.md

    ```
    docker compose up -d
    ```
-7. in root of the project run: `npm run dev`
+7. in root of the project run: `npm run prisma migrate dev`
+8. in root of the project run: `npm run dev`
-8. now your server is running on default port 3333, just acess localhost: http://localhost:3333 and enjoy!
+9. now your server is running on default port 3333, just acess localhost: http://localhost:3333 and enjoy!

 ### For development i made some extra commands:
 - test end to end